Notes on Milnor-Witt K-theory: Introduction

 \subsection{Milnor's K-theory and conjectures}

 One is retrospectively amazed by John Milnor's cornerstone work \cite{Milnor} on K-theory and quadratic forms.
-At first sight, Milnor failed to define higher K-groups of a field $K$ as one now knows that the K-theory he defines only agrees with higher K-theory up to degree $2$, by Matsumoto's theorem.\footnote{Among his inspiration, Milnor cites Moore and Matsumoto's works.
-See \ref{num:MilnorKth} and \Cref{rem:Matsumoto} for recall.} On the other hand, the graded ring defined by Milnor was to be recognized more than 20 years later\footnote{By a famous theorem of Totaro \cite{Tot}.} as an invariant as fundamental as algebraic K-theory: it is the $(n,n)$-part of the motivic cohomology ring of $k$.
+At first sight, Milnor failed to define higher K-groups of a field $K$, as one now knows that the K-theory he introduced coincides with higher K-theory only up to degree $2$, by Matsumoto's theorem.\footnote{Among his inspirations, Milnor cites Moore and Matsumoto's works.
+See \ref{num:MilnorKth} and \Cref{rem:Matsumoto} for a reminder.} On the other hand, the graded ring defined by Milnor was to be recognized more than twenty years later\footnote{By a famous theorem of Totaro \cite{Tot}.} as an invariant as fundamental as algebraic K-theory: it is the $(n,n)$-part of the motivic cohomology ring of $k$.
 So that Milnor's definition was truly the first appearance of motivic cohomology, in its symbolic guise.

 Moreover, Milnor had the brilliant insight of relating his new K-theory ring to two apparently unconnected classical invariants: Galois cohomology of $K$ with coefficients in the $2$-torsion ring $\ZZ/2$, and the graded algebra associated with the fundamental ideal of the Witt ring of $K$.
 One motivation came from the theory of characteristic classes \cite{MilSta}\footnote{Recall that this book is based on Milnor's 1957 lectures!}, and in particular from the so-called Stiefel-Whitney classes $w_n(\xi) \in H^n(X,\ZZ/2)$ of a real vector bundle $\xi$ over a smooth manifold $X$.
 Among the inspirations of Milnor was a very short note \cite{Delz} of Delzant defining an algebraic analogue of these classes, for a field of characteristic not $2$: